mohitagarwal11/signal-map/README.md

 # Signal-M

-Interactive map for exploring cellular tower data — heatmaps, per-operator filters, and network recommendations based on your current viewport.
+Going somewhere and have no idea which cell operator will actually work there?
+I had the same issue, so I built Signal Map — an interactive map that visualizes cellular tower data across India.

 Live: [signal-map-beryl.vercel.app](https://signal-map-beryl.vercel.app/)